geeksoflondon/herder/README.md

 password: "password"
 ```

 Or don't add the yml file to fall back on the ENV variables `HERDER_SITE`, `HERDER_USER` and `HERDER_PASSWORD`.
-This is useful for Heroku
+This is useful for Heroku.

 ## Usage

-For now Herder adds a few build in ActiveResource classes.
+For now Herder adds a few built in ActiveResource classes.
 For full usage details read the [ActiveResource documentation](http://api.rubyonrails.org/classes/ActiveResource/Base.html).

 ```ruby
 Herder::Attendee.find(1)